MalteJ/LFS/README.md

 Build instructions
 ------------------

+Run `make all` and wait for a few hours until you will find a finished `artifacts/part.img`.
+Alternatively:

 To create the intermediate filesystem `artifacts/lfs-temp-tools-11.1.tar` execute the `toolchain`, `mount` and `chroot` Make targets. `make mount` will mount virtual filesystems into the chroot environment (/dev, /proc, /sys, /run etc.).
 These can be unmounted using `make unmount`.

     make toolchain    # LFS chapter 6